jbboehr/oni-mods/README.md

 ---|---|---
 RotatablePowerTransformer | As name | Done
-MicrobeMusherWithLight | Add real light to MicrobeMusher | Done SmootherLight | smoother brightness, radius that make sense | TODO add configurable 'air tile through' mode WiderDupeSensorRadius | As name | TODO
+MicrobeMusherWithLight | Add real light to MicrobeMusher | Done SmootherLight | smoother brightness, radius that make sense | TODO<br>add configurable 'air tile through' mode;<br> light fall off;
+WiderDupeSensorRadius | As name | TODO
+Darkness New | As name | TODO

 ### Features

 Name | Description | Status
 ---|---|---
-LaserTurret | Track and attack critters | Done HyperbaricReservoir | High pressure reservoirs | TODO new texture Retained Cell | a cell where things can be dropped and no dupes allowed to take. | TODO
+LaserTurret | Track and attack critters | Done HyperbaricReservoir | High pressure reservoirs | TODO<br>need new texture Retained Cell | a cell where things can be dropped and no dupes allowed to take. | TODO

 ## 开发工具 Developing With